shadowmere-xyz/shadowmere/README.md

 ## Motivation
 Collecting proxies around the internet is fun, but what if they stop working?
 Just register them in your shadowmere and let it do the checking for you.

+## See it in action
+I have started an instance at https://shadowmere.akiel.dev/.
+Feel free to go click around.

 ## How to install
 ### Dependencies
  - [Docker](https://www.docker.com/)